What our Boarders say

 Tell us a bit about yourself

-I started Boarding along with brother this year, I am 12 years old.
+I started Boarding along with brother when I was 12 years old in Year 8, I am now in Year 10.
 I enjoy playing badminton and painting.
 Badminton is the reason I was eager to move to the UK, it relaxes me, and I enjoy it very much.
 My favourite type of painting is acrylic painting.

 How have you found settling into boarding?

-I found it easy and difficult at the same time since it’s my first-time boarding.
-Everyone has been helpful.
+I found it easy and difficult at the same time since it’s my first time boarding.
+Everyone has been really helpful.
 The induction and buddy system has helped me settle in quicker.
 It was difficult to be away from home at first but now I feel settled and happy.

 What is boarding life like at The Royal?

-Boarding at The Royal is fantastic, you can interact with students from different year groups, nationalities and there is always someone to talk to and be there for you.
+Boarding at The Royal is fantastic, you can interact with pupils from different year groups, nationalities and there is always someone to talk to and be there for you.
 I really enjoy the weekend trips and the variety of activities on offer.
 I enjoy the food that’s on offer it’s very diverse.
-There is also a good number of physical activities on offer.
+There is also a good number of physical activities during the week and at the weekends.

 In what ways do you think you have developed since coming to a boarding school?